eBork1/Projects-Exercises/docs/projects/final-project.md

 1. Create a Pull Request from `dev` into `master`
 2. Confirm code is up to date and works correctly
+3. Push Final Portfolio to Google Cloud
-3. Post links to your GitHub repo to the Projects Slack channel
+4. Post links to your GitHub repo and the Google Cloud Link to the Projects Slack channel

 ---